Étude

-An étude (/ˈeɪtjuːd/; [e.tyd]) or study is an instrumental musical composition, usually short, designed to provide practice material for perfecting a particular musical skill.
+An étude (/ˈeɪtjuːd/; [e.tyd]) or study is an instrumental musical composition designed to provide practice material for perfecting a particular musical skill.
 The tradition of writing études emerged in the early 19th century with the rapidly growing popularity of the piano.
-Of the vast number of études from that era some are still used as teaching material (particularly pieces by Carl Czerny and Muzio Clementi), and a few, by major composers such as Frédéric Chopin, Franz Liszt and Claude Debussy, achieved a place in today's concert repertory. Études written in the 20th century include those related to traditional ones (György Ligeti) and those that require wholly unorthodox technique (John Cage).
+Of the vast number of études from that era, some are still used as teaching material (particularly pieces by Carl Czerny and Muzio Clementi), and a few, by major composers such as Frédéric Chopin, Franz Liszt and Claude Debussy, achieved a place in today's concert repertory. Études written in the 20th century include those related to traditional ones (György Ligeti) and those that require wholly unorthodox technique (John Cage).

 19th century

+Piano

 Studies, lessons, and other didactic instrumental pieces composed before the 19th century are extremely varied, without any established genres.
 Domenico Scarlatti's 30 Essercizi per gravicembalo ("30 Exercises for harpsichord", 1738) do not differ in scope from his other keyboard works, and J.S.
 Bach's four volumes of Clavier-Übung ("keyboard practice") contain everything from simple organ duets to the extensive and difficult Goldberg Variations.

 The situation changed in the early 19th century.
 Instruction books with exercises became very common.
 Of particular importance were collections of "studies" by Johann Baptist Cramer (published between 1804 and 1810), early parts of Muzio Clementi's Gradus ad Parnassum (1817–26), numerous works by Carl Czerny, Maria Szymanowska's Vingt exercises et préludes (c.
 1820), and Ignaz Moscheles' Studien Op.
 70 (1825–26).
 However, with the late parts of Clementi's collection and Moscheles' Charakteristische Studien Op.
 95 (1836–37) the situation began to change, with both composers striving to create music that would both please the audiences in concert and serve as a good teaching tool.
 Such a combination of didactic and musical value in a study is sometimes referred to as a concert study.

 The technique required to play Chopin's Études, Op.
 10 (1833) and Op.
 25 (1837) was extremely novel at the time of their publication; the first performer who succeeded at mastering the pieces was the renowned virtuoso composer Franz Liszt (to whom Chopin dedicated the Op.
 10).
 Liszt himself composed a number of études that were more extensive and even more complex than Chopin's.
 Among these, the most well-known is the collection Études d'Execution Transcendante (final version published in 1852).
 These did not retain the didactic aspect of Chopin's work, however, since the difficulty and the technique used varies within a given piece.
-Each of the études has a different character, designated by its name: Preludio; Molto Vivace; Paysage [Landscape]; Mazeppa; Feux Follets [Irrlichter/ Will-o'-the-wisp]; Vision; Eroica; Wilde Jagd [Wild Hunt]; Ricordanza; Allegro Molto Agitato; Harmonies du Soir [Evening Harmonies]; and Chasse-neige [Snow-whirls].
+Each of the études has a different character, designated by its name: Preludio; Molto Vivace; Paysage [Landscape]; Mazeppa; Feux Follets [Irrlichter/ Will-o'-the-wisp]; Vision; Eroica [Heroic]; Wilde Jagd [Wild Hunt]; Ricordanza; Allegro Molto Agitato; Harmonies du Soir [Evening Harmonies]; and Chasse-neige [Snow-whirls].